OguzhanOrge/ToDoAppNTier/README.md

-Certainly!
-Here's a sample README file for an ASP.NET Core project using N-Tier Architecture, FluentValidation, AutoMapper, Unit of Work, and Generic Repository Design Patterns.

----

 # ASP.NET Core Project

 This project demonstrates the implementation of an ASP.NET Core application using the N-Tier Architecture.
 It incorporates several design patterns and libraries, including FluentValidation, AutoMapper, Unit of Work, and Generic Repository.
 The application follows a clean and maintainable structure to promote separation of concerns and scalability.